TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 Section 310.50 Definitions

 The following definitions of terms are for purposes of clarification only.
-They affect the Schedule of Rates (Subpart B), Negotiated Rates of Pay (Appendix A), and the Schedule of Salary Grade Pay Grades − Monthly Rates of Pay (Appendix B).
+They affect the Schedule of Rates (Subpart B), and Negotiated Rates of Pay (Appendix A).
 Section 310.500 contains definitions of terms applying specifically to the Merit Compensation System.

 "Adjustment in Salary" – A change in salary rate occasioned by a previously committed error or oversight, or required in the best interest of the State as defined in Sections 310.80 and 310.90.

-"Base Salary" – A dollar amount of pay specifically designated in the Schedule of Salary Grade Pay Grades − Monthly Rates of Pay (Appendix B) or Schedule of Rates (Subpart B).
+"Base Salary" – A dollar amount of pay specifically designated in the Negotiated Rates of Pay (Appendix A) or Schedule of Rates (Subpart B).
 Base salary does not include commission, incentive pay, bilingual pay, longevity pay, overtime pay, shift differential pay or deductions for time not worked.

 "Bilingual Pay" – The dollar amount per month, or percentage of the employee's monthly base salary, paid in addition to the employee's base salary when the individual position held by the employee has a job description that requires the use of sign language, Braille, or another second language (e.g., Spanish), or that requires the employee to be bilingual.